Frequently Asked Question

 Will a four year degree allow me to start as a detective?

-All new Officers will start their careers in the patrol division.
+All new Officers will begin their careers in the patrol division.
 Four years after Academy graduation, Officers are eligible to apply for an investigative position.
 A college degree could help obtain that position.

 How long will it be before I can work a specialized assignment?